List of Terms

 Teaching levels select a Read-Aloud book inspired by the Theme which often acts as a catalyst for curriculum design.
 Students spend time most days listening to a teacher read aloud to the class from a wide variety of genres that are connected to the theme.
 Read Aloud gives students an opportunity to increase listening comprehension, vocabulary and auditory language skills.
 Teachers use this opportunity to ask leading questions and model literary analysis and comprehension techniques.
 Children also have weekly opportunities to hear the librarian read aloud and tell stories.
 Both the classroom teacher and the librarian are good resources for books that can be read aloud at home.

-Rest and Read
+Rest & Read

 Early Elementary Program